valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&bringup.md

     </visual>
 ```

+Do **not close the rviz** because this will be used in next section!

 ### **2.2.
 Bringup the rUBot in virtual world environment**

 In robotics research, always before working with a real robot, we simulate the robot behaviour in a virtual environment close to the real one. **Gazebo** is an open source 3D robotics simulator and includes an ODE physics engine and OpenGL rendering, and supports code integration for closed-loop control in robot drives.
 This is sensor simulation and actuator control.